aws/aws-security-services-best-practices/docs/en/guides/waf/prerequisites/docs/index.md

 ![](../images/waf-cloudfront-alb.png)
 **Figure 6:** Using AWS WAF to protect ALBs behind CloudFront

-CloudFront requires ALB origins to be reachable by the Internet.
-Follow these steps make sure your ALB only accepts Internet traffic from your CloudFront distribution.
+CloudFront can connect to private ALB origins through [VPC Origins](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-vpc-origins.html).
+However, if you want to have a public ALB, follow these steps make sure your ALB only accepts Internet traffic from your CloudFront distribution.

 1. [Limit access to your origins using the AWS-managed prefix list for Amazon CloudFront](https://aws.amazon.com/blogs/networking-and-content-delivery/limit-access-to-your-origins-using-the-aws-managed-prefix-list-for-amazon-cloudfront/)
 2. [Configure your ALB to respond to requests only when they include a customer header added by CloudFront](https://aws.amazon.com/blogs/security/how-to-enhance-amazon-cloudfront-origin-security-with-aws-waf-and-aws-secrets-manager/).
 This ensures your origin only accepts requests from your CloudFront distribution.